ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 ##### 2.2.2.
 Execute the WAMT rules for traditional WAS V9 on-prem

-In this section,you will use WAMT to analyze the CustomerOrderServicesAppapplication source code for readiness for migration to run on WebSphere Application Server V9 in a non-Cloud environment.
+In this section,you will use WAMT to analyze the CustomerOrderServicesApp application source code for readiness for migration to run on WebSphere Application Server V9 in a non-Cloud environment.

-1. In Eclipse, click **Run -> Analysis... (move your mouse pointer to the menu bar at the top of the Eclipse Neonwindow to make the menu names appear as they are hidden by default)**
+1. In Eclipse, click **Run -> Analysis... (move your mouse pointer to the menu bar at the top of the Eclipse Neon window to make the menu names appear as they are hidden by default)**

 ![Analysis](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/ApplicationAnalysis/Analysis.png)